 Historical Landmarks and Sites to Visit in Denton, TX

-Denton, Texas, is a treasure mine of historical structures and attractions that provide an insight into its colorful history.
+Denton, Texas, is a treasure trove of historical structures and attractions that provide an insight into its colorful history.
 The Denton County Courthouse-on-the-Square, an iconic landmark completed in 1896, exemplifies the late nineteenth century’s architectural grandeur with its Romanesque style and elaborate stonework.

 Visitors can tour the Courthouse-on-the-Square Museum, which focuses on local history and culture.
 Another must-see attraction is the Bayless-Selby House Museum, a magnificently restored Victorian residence that depicts turn-of-the-century life in Denton.